Flexible Catalysis: Flexible catalysis of multisets

 and by injectivity this gives $A(x)C(x)=B(x)D(x)C(x)$.
 Note that $C$ is not the constant zero polynomial, so we can divide by it to obtain $A(x)=B(x)D(x)$.
 But we also have $A(x)=B(x)X(x)Y(x)$, so (by unique factorisation) we get $X(x)Y(x)=D(x).$ But $X(x)Y(x)$ has a negative coefficient, giving the contradiction.

 For concreteness, we provide the description of the multisets in terms of their elements:

-So $A$ corresponds to a quantum state vector of dimension 70, whereas $C_0$ corresponds to a 10-dimensional quantum state vector.
+So $A$ corresponds to a Schmidt vector of dimension 70, whereas $C_0$ corresponds to a 10-dimensional Schmidt vector.
 So this example not only shows that flexible catalysis can be stronger than traditional catalysis in an absolute sense, but also that it is more efficient in terms of space requirements than any catalytic multicopy transformation simulating it. \end{eg}